Both Hei Cha and Pu-erh are known as fermented teas, so many wonder what is the actual difference between the two kinds of tea.

 Are Shou Pu-erh and Hei cha "fermented", "post-fermented," or "oxidized"?

-"Fermentation" indicates a microbial activity conducted by molds, bacteria, and yeasts, altering the tea leaves' original composition.
-However, the Chinese term "fermentation" usually includes both the enzymatic oxidation and the microbial fermentation of the raw material.
+"Fermentation" indicates a microbial activity conducted by bacteria and yeasts, altering the tea leaves' original composition.
+However, in the realm of tea, the term "fermentation" often used to describe both the enzymatic oxidation and the microbial fermentation of the raw material.

 How about Sheng Pu-erh?